raspberrypilearning/image-identifier/en/step_4.md

 --- /task ---

-To understand each step in this process, you can review [project 1](#), particulary the 'Load your model and image' and 'Use the model to predict an image' steps.
+To understand each step in this process, you can review [Testing your comptuer's vision](#), particulary the 'Load your model and image' and 'Use the model to predict an image' steps.
 In short:

   * All the lines starting with `image` are working to convert the image to the right format for the model
   * The `prediction_result` line is getting the model's prediction in the form of numbers representing confidence in different guesses